 Consider the ways in which personal data is stored in SAP’s ERP Central Component (ECC), which is SAP’s enterprise resource planning software that includes finance, logistics, HR, product planning and customer service modules.

 The challenges associated with GDPR compliance are both complex and obscure.
 In many cases, enterprises have more questions than answers on the policies, processes and technologies they need to put in place in order to comply with GDPR.
 Auritas offer services that help your organization on your GDPR journey.
-Moreover, when you put Auritas on your team, you have ready access to expertise and insights that can help your business leaders understand your organizational requirements, identify the solutions to those requirements, and take steps today to avoid the high costs of non-compliance.
+Moreover, when you put Auritas on your team, you have ready access to expertise and insights that can help your business leaders understand your organizational requirements, identify the solutions to those requirements, and take steps today to avoid the high costs of non-compliance, and we think this GDPR compliance checklist can be a great point to start.

 Auritas may be able to help you understand the issues at hand and create a plan toward resolution.
 Auritas offers essential services to help with GDPR requirements to ensure your organization is better positioned to adhere to new privacy and data protection regulations that are sure to come down the road.